 DDoS attacks are a hot topic in online business and cybersecurity.
 This situation is not new and the term emerged in the industry ages ago, in the early 1990s.
 Over the years, they have caused many web services to be taken offline, by making public websites impossible to access.
 Victims were and still are numerous.
 This is why learning how to stop a DDoS attack became a priority for businesses big and small.

 A DDoS attack sends many requests to the target website, which is the victim.
 This traffic usually originates from networks and computers that are compromised by malware.
 When the requests reach the target, the server hosting the site becomes so busy that it will soon stop responding.
 It’s a tactic that has been used by attackers for a long time now.
 In some cases, they also demand ransom to get the website running again.

-Learning how to stop a DDoS attack starts with understanding the processes behind it and how they affect a website.
-This article created by our team at wpDataTables, will explain all the basics while also giving you tips to protect your website on a technical level from DDoS attacks.
+Learning how to stop a DDoS attack starts with the understanding of the basics of cybersecurity, the processes behind attacks, and how they affect a website.
+This article created by our team at wpDataTables will explain all the basics while also giving you tips to protect your website on a technical level from DDoS attacks.
 After reading it, you will be able to make better decisions regarding your site’s security.

 Understanding what a DDoS attack is

 DDoS is short for Distributed Denial of Service.
 DDoS attacks involve throwing many simultaneous requests at a site’s server –that is, way more than the server can reasonably handle.
 A large, sustained amount of phony traffic is enough to make a website go down for a few hours or longer.

 The traffic makes the server grind to a halt, gradually making it load slower and slower until it can’t be accessed at all.
 Even though you might have a great security plan, your website can still be affected by a DDoS attack.
 To prevent them, you need to arm yourself with knowledge of the different types that can occur.

 Types of DDoS attacks